From Antrim to Wicklow, the counties of Ireland each have their own nickname—and here are all 32.

 23. Monaghan – “The Drumlin County” (also “The Lake County”)

 Monaghan earned its title as “the drumlin county” due to its unique rolling landscape of little hills, ridges, and valleys.

-Simply put: Offaly is in the middle of Ireland.
+Offaly is also sometimes called “The Middle County” due to its location in the middle of Ireland.

 25. Roscommon – “Mutton Chop County”